Carbs In Oatmeal: Is Oatmeal Keto Friendly?

 Is Oatmeal Keto-Friendly?

 If you just read the last section thoroughly, and you know your keto macros, you’ll be hitting reverse and swerving away from your ideas about oatmeal as a good breakfast.
 Yes, oatmeal is nutritious, but it’s not exactly low carb!
-If you haven’t yet calculated your keto macros it’s well worth your time, and there are plenty of calculators available online, as it will make it much easier to track your food and ensure you actually stay in ketosis throughout your keto journey.
+If you haven’t yet calculated your keto macros it’s well worth your time, check out our keto calculator, as it will make it much easier to track your food and ensure you actually stay in ketosis throughout your keto journey.

 You can eat a small amount of oatmeal on keto if you really want to, but there are so many great keto-friendly oatmeal alternatives (listed below) that you would only really need to eat oatmeal in an emergency, if nothing else is available.